-Image of Maurice, & help to compile his page, courtesy of James Preston & P.J.Preston.
+Image of Maurice and help to compile the page courtesy of James Preston & P.J.Preston.

 Died: 30th November 1917; age 35; KiA – Cambrai Battle.

 Occupation: Drapery Salesman – E. Brands, Tacket Street, Ipswich.

 Religion: a Congregationalist.

 Enlistment Location: Ipswich.

 Regiment: Royal Field Artillery, ‘D’ Battery, 275th Brigade.

 Relatives Notified & Address: Son of Mr. & Mrs. Martin Amey, of Church Street, Bocking, Braintree, Essex; husband of Marjorie Amey, of The Haven, St. James’s Road, Colchester, Essex.

 Maurice was 9 years old and living with his parents, sisters & aunt.

 Martin Amey, 48, a Crape Crimper – Silk, born Castle Hedingham, Essex.